Find the best Darwin Fishing times and places to catch Barramundi or Saratoga and saltwater fish - Jewfish, Coral Trout, Golden Snapper.

 Turn right off Lee Point Road just after the Caravan Park and follow the road for about 3k's to the boat ramp.
 Food, drinks and bait is available there at a small kiosk.

-Another popular spot, which also has nearby take away food stalls operating on a Saturday evening.
+The jetty is another popular spot, which also has nearby take away food stalls operating on a Saturday evening.

 Many local people come here to enjoy a cool sea breeze and a beautiful view of the red sandstone cliffs and setting sun.